collocations.org

 the explosive growth of personal computers in the 1990s

-modest, slow, steady
+modest, slow, sluggish

 The factory has achieved a steady growth in output.